 Functions are blocks of code that perform a specific task and can be reused in different parts of a program.

-Structuring our code into functions helps us make it more organized, so that it is more modular, easier to maintain, and easier to reuse.
+Structuring our code into functions helps us make it more organized, making it more modular, easier to maintain, and simpler to reuse.

-In Python, a function is defined with the keyword def, followed by the function name and parentheses that may contain input parameters.
-Thus,
+In Python, a function is defined with the keyword def, followed by the function name and parentheses that can contain input parameters.
+So,

 def function_name(parameters):